kexinxiang/Global-Flight-Price-Prediction/Data-Management/airport-info-scraping/flightfrom-scrape/README.md

 ## Logging

-The script logs its activities to a file named `airport_traffic_scraper.log`.
+The script logs its activities to a file named `airport-dest-airline-scrape.log`.
 Check this log for detailed information about the scraping process, including successes and any issues encountered.